-What is a divisible load?
+What is a Divisible Load?

 Clarification with oversize or heavy-haul divisible loads.
-While this is basic rule is considered by each state issuing a trucking permit the general rule of thumb for divisible loads is as follows: Can the item that requires transport be reduced within 8 hours?
+While this basic rule is considered by each state issuing a trucking permit the general rule of thumb for divisible loads is as follows: Can the item that requires transport be reduced within 8 hours?
 If it can, depending on the weight and size of the item it may be required to be reduced in order to transport.